 Examples of projects by last year’s students can been seen at news.nlgjaconnect.org.

-Applicants do not need to be a member of NLGJA or a member of the LGBT community to apply.
+Applicants do not need to be a member of NLGJA or a member of the LGBTQ community to apply.
 NLGJA accepts applicants from all disciplines, departments and majors.Apply Now!